This guide is going to cover every detail of your heli-ski trip, so you get the most out of it.

 Many ski jackets are waterproof, breathable and compact, allowing lots of layers underneath.

 Bottom: On the bottom, underwear (not cotton) a base layer and shell pants.
 That’s all!

 Applies the NO COTTON rule, too.
 Go for your base layer with something synthetic or wool.
-Whatever you wear, your body needs sweat and dry quick and easy.
+Whatever you wear, your body needs sweat to dry quickly and easily.
 There’s nothing worse than sweating, and then freezing.
 It is a quick way to be unhappy and to ruin the best turns of your life.